The Unseen Causes for Itchy Skin

-Research carried out at Charite University in Berlin and McMaster University Canada found that high levels of stress both cause pre-existing inflammatory skin conditions to flare up and new skin complaints to develop.
+Research carried out at Charite University, in Berlin, and McMaster University, in Canada, found that high levels of stress both cause pre-existing inflammatory skin conditions to flare up and new skin complaints to develop.

 1. Take warm or cool showers instead of hot and use moisturiser immediately after.